bibleexchange/romans__textbook/textbook/en/romans-en.md

 ### How important is the knowledge of sin?

-## The righteousness of God is manifested to men. — Vs. 21—23
+## The righteousness of God is manifested to men. — v.
+21—23

 ### To manifest is to show forth or to declare.

 > Romans 3:21 But now the righteousness of God without the law is manifested, being witnessed by the law and the prophets;

 ### Declared Righteous

 The meaning of "justify" is to declare righteous.
 To be justified is to be placed in a right relationship with God.
 Paul is telling men how they can be justified or declared righteous — through Jesus Christ.

 - justification: to render (show or regard as) just or innocent:--free, be righteous.

 &quot;Most important, justification does not mean that God makes us righteous, but that He declares us righteous.
 Justification is a legal matter.
 God puts the righteousness of Christ on our record in the place of our own sinfulness.&quot; - Wiersbe, W. W. (1996).
 The Bible Exposition Commentary